gnetscher/chainer/README.md

 ###Chaining modules to perform complex operations

-Chaining is explained throuth the example of using RCNN for object detection.
+Chaining is explained through the example of using RCNN for object detection.
 ```python
 dataSrc  = dc.GetDataDir()
 src2Name = imc.DataDir2IterImNames()